osandum/skate-sharpening-tickets/INVITATION_POSTER.md

 1. **Fill in your details** - Enter your name, phone number, and skate details (brand, color, size)
 2. **Get SMS with ticket code** - You'll receive a text with your unique ticket code and payment link
 3. **Write ticket slip** - Write your ticket code and name on paper, place inside one of your skates
-4. **Pay via SMS link** - Click the payment link in your SMS to pay 80 DKK via MobilePay
+4. **Pay via SMS link** - Click the payment link in your SMS to pay via MobilePay
 5. **Get pickup notification** - We'll text you when your skates are ready for pickup

 ---